South Bronx: Transportation

 The New York City Subway's Simpson Street station, on Westchester Avenue between Simpson Street and Southern Boulevard, opened in 1904 and is listed in the National Register of Historic Places.

 Major highways include the Major Deegan Expressway (I-87); Cross Bronx Expressway (I-95); Bruckner Expressway (I-278); Triborough Bridge; Grand Concourse.
 A variety of New York City Subway services run through the South Bronx.
 This includes the on the IRT Pelham Line, on the IRT White Plains Road Line, on the IRT Jerome Avenue Line, and on the IND Concourse Line.

+Commuter rail service exists in the form of Metro North Railroad stations.
+These are Melrose and Tremont of the Harlem Line, and Yankees–East 153rd Street of the Hudson Line.
+As part of the Metropolitan Transit Authority’s proposed Penn Station Access plan, four new stations will be built in The Bronx for the New Haven Line, one of which being Hunts Point station in the South Bronx.
+This allows the Metro-North Railroad to begin service to Pennsylvania Station and cut commute times to Manhattan down by 30 minutes.
+However, due to a dispute with Amtrak, the owner and current user of the Hell Gate Line to which the proposed Penn Station Access project would use, the project has been pushed from an original 2027 date, to a reasonable estimate of 2030.
+However, the Metropolitan Transportation Authority, is pushing for partial service in as early as 2028.

 A South Bronx Greenway currently connects the South Bronx over the Bronx Kill to Randalls Island on a bike and pedestrian pathway known as the Bronx Connector.

 In 2000, 77.3% of all households in New York's 15th congressional district, covering the South Bronx, did not own automobiles.
 Citywide, the percentage is only 55%.